smatechnologies/opcon-cli-java/documentation/opcon-cli.md

 ```

 ### Dependency
 Can be used create a remote dependency on a job in another OpCon system.
 Tracks the job and returns the termination code of the job being tracked.
 Also returns the job log of the remote job.
+Note when tracking a NULL Job, the returned termination code will be 0.

 Arguments | Description
 --------- | -----------